 Nothing can stop Leah Amongi, not even a global pandemic.

 Amongi is a 28-year-old single mother who lives and works in Uganda’s Dokolo District.
 “It is not all that easy to find employment [here],” Amongi said.
 And that’s putting it lightly.
 With more than 70% of its citizens between 18 and 30 years of age, Uganda has one of the youngest populations in the world.
 It also has one of the highest rates of youth unemployment in sub-Saharan Africa.

 With the help of Heifer Uganda, Amongi is working to give her peers the vital skills they need to change that statistic, and she isn’t letting anything stand in her way.
 In 2019, Amongi joined Heifer Uganda’s Learn for Agribusiness project and was trained as a community agri-input entrepreneur.
 Through the project, Heifer Uganda is working to help young people, many of whom were unable to complete formal educations, to earn a living income through farming.

 “COVID-19 is here to stay, and we cannot allow our farmers to starve.
 I have an obligation to serve even within times of hardship.
 I look at it like a soldier on a battlefield.” — Leah Amongi, community agri-input entrepreneur

-“I joined the Learn for Agribusiess project because I am inspired to work with young people participating in agriculture,” said Amongi.
+“I joined the Learn for Agribusiness project because I am inspired to work with young people participating in agriculture,” Amongi said.
 “I love the work I do because it enables me to share my technical agricultural skills, which can make a difference in the lives of the community.”